Summer Means Skin Cancer Awareness Time

 With summer approaching and national Skin Cancer Awareness Month just having passed, the summer months are a good time to take stock of your sunscreen supplies.
+You may also shop to provide cancer support to help spread cancer awareness and help in cancer research.

 Discard any expired sunscreen and replenish with a fresh supply.
 When choosing a sunscreen, look for the words “broad spectrum” to protect the skin from UVA (ultraviolet A) and UVB (ultraviolet B) rays, both of which can cause cancer.
 “Water resistant” generally means just 40-80 minutes of coverage when exposed to sweating or swimming.
 Sun protection factors (SPF) can range anywhere from 4 to more than 100.
 Choose your SPF according to your maximum needed protection.